 Programs Created by George Stelluto

-Scary Tails and Fairy Tales: A Night on Bald Mountain, Danse Macabre, Sorcerers Apprentice, Sleeping Beauty with accompanying poetry and prose narration written by George Stelluto
+Scary Tails and Fairy Tales: A Night on Bald Mountain, Danse Macabre, Sorcerers Apprentice, Sleeping Beauty, Carnival of the Animals, with accompanying poetry and prose narration written by George Stelluto and Ogden Nash.

 George Stelluto continues to build a reputation as an orchestrator and arranger.
 The Philadelphia Orchestra, Chicago Symphony, Atlanta Symphony, and the Juilliard Orchestra have performed his orchestral reduction of Schreker’s overture to the opera Die Gezeichneten.
 His reduction of the entire opera was premiered by the Los Angeles Opera in April 2010 and the Lyon Opera in 2015.
 Published by Universal in Vienna.
 His reduction of Grosz’ Afrika Songs was premiered in 2011 at the Ravinia Festival.